FindArticles FindArticles

 SHARE

-Apple’s next smartwatch is set to take the spotlight, and the Apple Watch Series 11 is shaping up to be a meaningful, if measured, step forward.
-Expect a faster chip, a brighter display, and smarter health insights that lean into on-device intelligence—without straying from the familiar formula that’s kept the Apple Watch at the top of global smartwatch rankings, as consistently noted by industry trackers like Counterpoint Research.
+Apple’s next smartwatch ready for its close-up, and the Apple Watch Series 11 looks like it’ll be a meaningful, if incremental, move forward.
+Look for a speedier chip, a brighter screen and, yes, even smarter health insights that lean on-device in intelligence — all without taking it too far from the tried and true formula that’s kept the Apple Watch at the height of the global smartwatch charts, at least according to industry trackers like Counterpoint Research.

 Table of Contents